rossjcooper/Super-Simple-SASS-Grid/README.md

 ## Credits

-Thanks to Luke Holloway for giving me advise refining the grid.
+Thanks to Luke Holloway for his tips and suggestions.

 ## License